 Source

-It can be tempting to include every single data point in a visualization, but that won’t do you any good!
+It's tempting to turn every single data point into a visual, but that doesn't always do you any good.

 Be selective with your data.
-Just because you have a lot of data doesn’t mean your audience will want to spend hours scrolling through a mile-long infographic.
+Having a lot of data doesn't mean your audience wants to scroll through a long infographic.

 survey results